Alan CLI

 - Rust (v1.92.0+) and Cargo — required for

-compile,test, andto-rs - Node.js and npm (or yarn) — required for
+compile,test, andto-rs - Node.js v22.0.0 or higher and a package manager — required for

 You can install alan by building from source: